 Eight blocks south (a little less than a half-mile) is Bryant Park (on 42nd Street between 5th and 6th Avenues).
 This relatively small space is possibly the finest urban park in the world.
 Things to do there include a carousel for the kids, petanque, ping pong, chess, outdoor movies (summer) and ice skating (winter).
 Eat at the Bryant Park Grill, Cafe or the 'wichcraft stand.
 There are also free outdoor yoga and tai chi classes.
 The park is heavily used by New Yorkers at all times.
 Hang out and enjoy it.

 Next to the park is the New York Public Library (main branch, 5th Avenue and 42nd Street).
 There are three things here you may want to see.
 The Rose Reading Room on the third floor is one of the most majestic public spaces anywhere.
 In the children's center is the real original Winnie the Pooh stuffed animal, and his friends.
-In front of the library are statues of two lions.
-Named Patience and Fortitude by Mayor LaGuardia for the qualities New Yorkers needed to survive the Great Depression, the famous lions are a great photo opportunity.
+In front of the library are famous statues of two lions.
+Named Patience and Fortitude by Mayor LaGuardia for the qualities New Yorkers needed to survive the Great Depression, the lions are a great photo opportunity.

 Walk two blocks east on 42nd Street and you'll be at Grand Central Terminal (42nd Street and Park Avenue).
 The main concourse has been used for scenes in many movies and television shows.
 The architecture is beautiful.
 When you're outside the Terminal, look up and you'll see the gorgeous art-deco Chrysler Building (it isn't open to tourists).
 From Grand Central you can take the number 6 subway north to the 59th Street station.

 The New York subway is the best way to get around the city and is an attraction in itself.
 Don't be afraid of the subway - trains are in much better condition than they used to be and people are well behaved.
 Buy a Metrocard from one of the machines (just follow the directions on the screen).
-The fare for a subway ride is $2.25.

 Exit the subway at the 59th Street station and walk west on 59th Street to 5th Avenue.
 The southeast corner of Central Park is now in front of you, and on 5th Avenue immediately to the south of you is some of the most renowned shopping in the world.
 Bergdorf Goodman (58th St and 5th Ave), Tiffany & Co.
 (57th St and 5th Ave), FAO Schwartz toy store (59th St and 5th Ave), the Apple glass cube (59th St and 5th Ave), and lots more.